 Text-To-Text Transfer Transformers (T5) (Raffel et al., 2020) is another Transformer based model that achieves state-of-the-art in different NLP sequence-to-sequence mapping tasks such as question and answering.
 Unlike BERT, which is an encoder only, the T5 is an encoder-decoder transformer-based model.
 However, Sentence-T5 (Ni et al., 2021) also follows the same approach as the BERT encoder only or encoder-decoder like the original T5.

 The Sentence-T5 explored three methods to extract sentence levels from the original T5 Figure 10 (a).
 As shown in Figures 5 (b, c) the first two methods follow BERT with encoders only via pooling strategies (e.g., with mean or first).
 The third method uses T5 encoder-decoder-like approach as shown in (d).

-However, unlike BERT (see Figure 8) the model that uses CLS token at beginning of each sentence, T5 as seq-to-seq assumes the model is aware of the semantics of the entire sentence when generating the prediction.
+However, unlike BERT (see Figure 8) the model that uses a CLS token at the beginning of each sentence, T5 as seq-to-seq assumes the model is aware of the semantics of the entire sentence when generating the prediction.

 For training, ST5 follows the same approach as SimCSE (Gao et al., 2021) and applies contrastive learning via cosine similarity to the original T5 to extract sentence representations.

 As we mentioned in BERT Section, BERT (aka Mask Language Model) is not useful for semantic similarity tasks as out-of-the-box pre-trained sentence embedding and needs to be supervised (i.e., NLI dataset) to generate a meaningful vector.